gwleuverink/leuver.ink/source/_posts/organize-livewire-properties-with-groups.blade.md

     // ...
 }
 ```

-Ever found yourself writing the same validateOnly arrays repeatedly across different methods?
-Or hunting through your component to figure out which properties belong to which step of your multi-step form?

-Complex forms in Livewire lead to scattered validation logic where field relationships are buried in method calls rather than clearly declared.

-This is exactly why I built <a href="https://github.com/gwleuverink/livewire-property-groups" target="_blank" rel="noopener">livewire-property-groups</a>.
-It lets you organize related properties into named groups for step-by-step validation and cleaner form management.

 According to Packagist, I'm pretty much the only one using this package.
-I've kept it to myself for too long - time to put it in the spotlight because I genuinely think it solves a problem most Livewire developers run into at some point.
+I've kept it to myself for too long - time to put it in the spotlight because I genuinely think it solves a problem most Livewire developers run into eventually.

 ### Multi-Step Checkout Example